 Drawing attention to a focal point at the place farthest from the house makes a triangular space seem larger and well-planned.
 Lay an eye-catching flagstone or gravel walkway leading to the backyard's end or tip.
 Then create an arrowhead shape in flagstone at the top of the pathway, as if pointing to the tip.

 The tip in your pyramid shaped yard is is the perfect spot for a garden table and striking statuary or a large fire pit surrounded by benches.
-Line the pathway with a flowering ground cover, and then space flowering plants, shrubbery and small trees in the open spaces on each side.
+Line the pathway with a flowering ground cover, and then space flowering plants, shrubbery and dwarf trees in the open spaces on each side.
 Alternatively, keep the open spaces on each side of the walkway as mowed lawn.
 The tallest plants should be near the yard's edge and the shortest ones closer to the pathway.

 Triangles Within the Triangle